mullvad/globe-mesh-builder/README.md

 Tool that parses SHP (shapefiles) and produce OpenGL compatible vertex and index buffers for drawing a spherical world map (globe).
 Used by the app to generate map data.

+This currently requires the nightly Rust compiler because it uses some nice features that are not yet stable.
+These can be removed and stable can be used if wanted.

 ## Usage

 1. Download land and state border data from Natural Earth and unpack them: